 Will I return to my normal duties on the job after my paternity leave?

 How do I request paternity leave?

-Pride Legal advises California employees to give a minimum of 30 days’ notice to their employer when requesting paternity leave for a foreseeable event, such as adoption, birth, or foster placement.
-This way, an employer cannot deny one’s CFRA leave for not being asked in time.
+California employees should give a minimum of 30 days’ notice to their employer when requesting paternity leave for a foreseeable event, such as adoption, birth, or foster placement.
+This way, an employer cannot deny the request for CFRA or FMLA leave for insufficient notice.